wkhere/stackless/Doc/reference/compound_stmts.rst

    class Foo: pass
    Foo = f1(arg)(f2(Foo))

+The evaluation rules for the decorator expressions are the same as for function decorators.
+The result must be a class object, which is then bound to the class name.

-**Programmer's note:** Variables defined in the class definition are class variables; they are shared by instances.
-Instance variables can be set in a method with ``self.name = value``.
-Both class and instance variables are accessible through the notation "``self.name``", and an instance variable hides a class variable with the same name when accessed in this way.
-Class variables can be used as defaults for instance variables, but using mutable values there can lead to unexpected results.
-Descriptors can be used to create instance variables with different implementation details.
+**Programmer's note:** Variables defined in the class definition are class attributes; they are shared by instances.
+Instance attributes can be set in a method with ``self.name = value``.
+Both class and instance attributes are accessible through the notation "``self.name``", and an instance attribute hides a class attribute with the same name when accessed in this way.
+Class attributes can be used as defaults for instance attributes, but using mutable values there can lead to unexpected results.  :ref:`Descriptors <descriptors>` can be used to create instance variables with different implementation details.

-..
-XXX add link to descriptor docs above

 .. seealso::

+   :pep:`3116` - Metaclasses in Python 3
    :pep:`3129` - Class Decorators

-Class definitions, like function definitions, may be wrapped by one or more :term:`decorator` expressions.
-The evaluation rules for the decorator expressions are the same as for functions.
-The result must be a class object, which is then bound to the class name.

 .. rubric:: Footnotes